Your Mix-and-Match Upper Body Workout

 What It Does: Works your chest, triceps and shoulders

-How to Do It: Lie over a Physioball so your belly is on the top and both hands reach down to the floor, palms flat.
+How to Do It: Lay over an exercise ball so your belly is on the top and both hands reach down to the floor, palms flat.
 Walk your hands out to a plank position until the ball is under your shins and your hands are directly under your shoulders.
 Keep your abdominals and back muscles contracted and pull your belly into your spine.
 Bend your elbows and lower your chest toward the floor.
 Stop when your upper arms are parallel to the floor and push back up.
 Repeat 10 times; complete two sets.

 You can modify this exercise by only rolling out to your thighs.

-Be careful not to… shift sideways.
-While balancing on the ball can be tricky, it’s important to remain stable so that all of your upper body muscles are worked evenly.
+Be Careful Not To: shift sideways.
+While balancing on the ball can be tricky, it’s important to remain stable so that all your upper body muscles are worked evenly.

 What It Does: Strengthens your triceps

 How to Do It: Sit on a chair with your feet flat on the floor.
 Press your palms into the edge of the chair on either side of your legs, and then shift forward so your buttocks are suspended in front of the seat.
 Lower your buttocks toward the floor (without touching it), bending your elbows, and then press back up to your suspended starting position.

 To make this exercise easier, dip your buttocks only halfway toward the floor.
 For a bigger challenge, move your feet further forward, or fully extend your legs so only your heels are on the ground.
 Repeat 15 times, completing two to three sets.

 Be Careful Not To: let your elbows go outward.
 Fully engage the tricep muscles by bending your elbows straight back as you dip your buttocks.